 If your young toddler is still too small for the 16″ Big Wheel, there is good news!

 These junior trikes from Empire Toys come in small and mid-sized versions with front wheel sizes of 8.5″ and 11.”

 An Adult Version?

-I just came across this and must share.. an adult big wheel!
+I just came across this, and it’s must share.. an adult big wheel!

-Summary: The Best Toy For 3 Year Old Boy Or Girl
+The Best Toy For A 3 or 4-Year Old Boy Or Girl

-When it comes to the toy of all toys, one that gets him outside in the sun and the attraction of other children to play together at the park, the Original Toddler Big Wheel trike was a great choice.
-Enough to write this feedback on it.
+When it comes to the toy of all toys, one that gets them outside in the sun and that gets them interacting with other children at the park, the Original Toddler Big Wheel trike was a great choice.
+Great enough to write this feedback on it.